 The worksheets are designed to encourage children to think and speak in English.
 They promote active participation and interaction, and develop children's pre-reading and pre-writing skills.
 Written on the back of each worksheet are quick reminders of the main activities to be done in each lesson.
-Teachers can refer to these reminders if they find it difficult to consult the Teacher's book once a lesson has started.
-In addition to the six main units, there are two optional units, Mother's Day! and Earth Day, which can be covered as a lead up to these holidays.
+Teachers can refer to these reminders if they find it difficult to consult the Teacher's Book once a lesson has started.
+In addition to the six main units, there are two optional units, Happy New Year! and Father's Day!, which can be covered as a lead up to these celebrations.

 In each unit, children work on the story with the help of stickers.
-This not only helps children feel like they 'own' the story, it gives them the opportunity to develop their fine motor skills.
+This not only helps children feel like they 'own' the story, but it gives them the opportunity to develop their fine motor skills.
 There are also reward stickers to boost children's self-confidence and give them a sense of achievement.